Guide to the Papers of Bessie Rischbieth

 Family and personal correspondence, 1923 - 1933 (File 2) - Box 1

 Correspondents include Olive Evans, Elsie Morgan, Julia Rapke, Ethel Osborne, and A. May Moss.
 Correspondence is primarily with her sister Olive Evans, covering topics including her travels to the United Kingdom, Hawaii, India, Palestine, Egypt.
 Includes experiences of touring schools and work sites that informed her social activism, and observations at conferences.
-Also includes a copy of an article submission, and a card from Princesse Alexandrine Gr.
+Also includes a copy of an article submission, and a card from Princess Alexandrine Gr.
 Cantacuzene.
 Comprises items 13-41.

 Family and personal correspondence, 1935 - 1938 (File 3) - Box 1